Drug and Alcohol Detox and Recovery Treatment

-Substance abuse damages one’s body and the physical repercussions are serious.
-Because of this, it is extremely dangerous for someone to detox from alcohol, opiates, and benzos.
+Substance abuse damages one’s body and central nervous system and the physical repercussions can be serious and life threatening.
+As a result, it is extremely dangerous for someone to detoxify from alcohol, opiates, and benzos especially in the first 72 hours.
 A thorough assessment is required before undertaking a detox program from any addictive substance.
-Get Real Recovery’s drug and alcohol detox program has been specifically designed to cleanse the body of alcohol and drugs through medical and holistic therapies.
+GRR's drug and alcohol detox program is specifically designed to cleanse the body of alcohol and drugs.
+We employ medical and holistic therapies.

-High Quality Drug and Alcohol Detox & Treatment
+High-Quality Drug Detox and Alcohol Detox & Treatment

 We Can Aid in Your Recovery From…

 Don't stop cold turkey, we can aid in detoxification from alcohol, illegal substances, and most prescription drugs, including but not limited to: opiate pills, heroin, suboxone/subutex, alcohol, methamphetamine, amphetamine, marijuana, benzodiazepines, hallucinogens, and more.
 Experiencing drug tolerance and dependency, then please reach out for help and call us.

 Our detox homes are staffed 24/7 with support and medical staff members who provide for successful, enriched healing.

 Common Withdrawal Symptoms